Package Handling

 Generally speaking, a supply chain consultant (or consulting firm) offers a range of services; some focus on specific industries or service offerings.
 These might include evaluating and implementing supply chain solutions that foster a lean operation, such as labor analysis, transportation services, business analytics, distribution automation, fulfillment strategies, network optimization, real estate procurement, regulatory compliance, and more.

 System integrators, on the other hand, primarily offer design, installation, and integration of material handling systems and equipment within the four walls of a facility.
-Integrators usually have a team experienced in project implementation, including site superintendents, project managers, safety experts, and licensed contractors.
+Supply chain integrators usually have a team experienced in project implementation, including site superintendents, project managers, safety experts, and licensed contractors.
 Some focus on specific technologies, such as software implementations, or on specific services, such as construction management.

 System integrators may be aligned exclusively with a specific original equipment manufacturer (OEM) or brand for more favorable pricing; others are system agnostic, giving them the ability to leverage equipment from different OEMs create the optimal solution for a facility while being even more cost competitive.
 Either way, an integrator will develop a solution internally or take the strategy specified by the consultant and configure your final system solution to satisfy the specified business rules.